bje-/USSR/README.md

 ## Additional tools

-In the `GETS` directory, another pair of similar workbooks has been provided by Ben Murphy of Global Energy Training Solutions (GETS).
-They are also licensed under GPLv3.
+In the `GETS` directory, another pair of similar workbooks has been provided by Ben Murphy of [Global Energy Training Solutions](https://gets.edu.au).
+These workbooks are also licensed under GPLv3.